AdnanUlHaque/Book-Store/README.md

 # Book-Store
 I made the project using html and css.
-It is a site where people can come and oder different kinds of books.
+It is a site where people can come and order different kinds of books.